 The effective income tax rates for the comparative figures have been restated to reflect the adoption of IFRS 17 and IFRS 9.
-As IFRS 17 and IFRS 9 impacted the composition of earnings in all jurisdictions, the changes in the effective income tax rates were due to the jurisdictional mix of earnings.

-In December 2021, the Organization for Economic Co-operation and Development (OECD) published model rules outlining a structure for a new global 15% minimum tax regime to be implemented by participating countries at an agreed future date, currently expected (for most countries) to be 2024.
+In December 2021, the OECD published model rules outlining a structure for a new global 15% minimum tax regime to be implemented by participating countries at an agreed future date, currently expected (for most countries) to be 2024.
 Detailed commentary on the rules was released by the OECD during 2022.
-At this point, the countries where the Company currently operates have all indicated their participation.
+At this point, the countries where the Company currently operates, other than the U.S., have all indicated their participation.
 A number of these countries currently operate at a lower tax rate than the proposed minimum and when legislation is enacted the Company expects an increase in the effective income tax rate.
 The Company is awaiting the legislation and detailed guidance to assess the full implications of the minimum tax regime.